johari/minicell/README.md

 Minicell provides first-class support for networks and graphs inside the spreadsheet environment.

-It makes it easy for non-programmers to perform sophisticated graph modeling tasks, including optimization problems such as shortest path problem or maximum flow.
+It makes it easy for non-programmers to perform sophisticated graph modeling tasks, including solving optimization problems such as shortest path problem or maximum flow.

 It also eliminates typical pre-processing steps that are required to reshape tabular data into a graph model.

-We believe graph theory is an important mathematical tool, and we believe we can make non-programmers more effective in important (often critical tasks) by providing a natural support for graph modeling inside spreadsheets.
+We believe graph theory is an important mathematical tool, and we believe we can make non-programmers more effective in important (often critical) tasks by providing a natural and effective support for graph modeling inside spreadsheets.

 # See also